 Drink Driving

 Click the orange-coloured countries for in-depth drink-driving policy country profiles.
-Basic information on BAC limits, alcohol-related deaths and alcohol interlock programmes is available for countries coloured dark grey.
+See also our map on countries using alcohol interlocks.

 BAC Limit Table